Sue Bird, Megan Rapinoe engaged, making Olympic history

 Sue Bird and Megan Rapinoe are engaged, according to the Seattle Storm, after Bird’s Instagram appeared to break the news.
 Bird and Rapinoe, already icons in their sports, can make more Olympic history together.

+Previously, soccer players Ashlyn Harris and Ali Krieger wed.
+Though Harris and Krieger each made the Rio Olympic team, Harris, a backup goalie, did not play in a match.

-Other famous Olympian marriages included one American and one athlete from a different nation, such as hockey players Meghan Duggan and Gillian Apps and Julie Chu and Caroline Ouellette,
+Other famous Olympian marriages included one American and one athlete from a different nation, such as hockey players Meghan Duggan and Gillian Apps and Julie Chu and Caroline Ouellette.
+Or British field hockey players Helen Richardson-Walsh and Kate Richardson-Walsh, who were part of a gold-medal team in Rio.

 Previously, swimmer Charlie Hickcox and diver Lesley Bush were married (and then divorced).
 But, technically, they competed in different disciplines of the same sport of aquatics.